 Theoretically, you then take the box, with the mouse inside, and release the still-living mouse outdoors.
 Then you go back inside and congratulate yourself on your humane way of handling the pest, I guess!

 Most people that I know just look at the box as a coffin and toss the box, mouse and all, into the nearest dumpster, and that's it.

 I prefer the tried-and-true old-fashioned spring traps.
 You open and set the spring-driven arm, then you place a piece of bait (cheese or whatever) on the lever.

 Then you place the trap where you last saw the mouse, and wait.
 Sometime later, often at night, you will hear the trap spring, and then you simply carry the mouse with the now-broken neck outside and donate its body to Nature as food for some other hungry meat-eating animal.

 How I Trap a Mouse

-OK, I use the spring-loaded trap, myself, but occasionally, I will use one of the disposable box type simply for the convenience and it being a clean and sanitary of disposing of a dead mouse.
+OK, I use the spring-loaded trap, myself, but occasionally, I will use one of the disposable box types simply for the convenience and it is a clean and sanitary of disposing of a dead mouse.